hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 - The Raspberry Pi only supports GLES2.
 - The Raspberry Pi doesn't support GPU particles, only CPU particles.
 - We don't have `3.0.6` binaries because it doesn't have GLES2 support, only GLES3.
+- We don't have `headless` and `server` binaries for `2.1.6`.
+We can compile them on the Raspberry Pi.
 - If the export templates from this repository don't work, you can try the ones from [FRT: a Godot "platform" targeting single board computers](https://github.com/efornara/frt), which offers support for multiple Raspberry Pi revisions and other single-board computers and are well tested.
 - We don't offer any kind of support.
 The binaries are distributed as-is 🙃.